-Roughout Ranch Foundation develops, provides and facilitates the connection between horse and human to provide social recreation, life skills and therapy programs to inspire, motivate and enrich the physical, mental, and social health of all populations including kids and adults with physical differences, developmental delays & foster/adopted children.
+Roughout Ranch Foundation develops, provides and facilitates the connection between horse and human to provide community integration support, social recreation, life skills, and therapy programs to inspire, motivate and enrich the physical, mental, and social health of the vulnerable and underserved populations including kids and adults with physical differences, developmental delays & foster/adopted children.

 Horses and ranch life fosters social and emotional learning, healthy transitions and relationships, independence and promotes awareness of critical traits, such as sense of purpose and community, nutritional awareness, and building confidence.
 Using equine-assisted activities and learning, life skills and therapy, we can achieve our goal to improve the quality of life, self-confidence, and overall health.

 Kathy is a co-owner of Roughout Ranch and lives on the ranch.
 She holds five OK Corral certificates in equine-assisted philosophy, a certificate in the Authenticity Workshops: Conscious Connection and Encouraging Engagement, and a Stable Moments Certification to serve foster and adopted children.